Things I Wish I Knew Before My Wedding

 Don’t feel obligated to register for everything.
 Instead, pick only what you want and need so it doesn’t end up in the basement.

-If you’re not interested in receiving a blender or an electric skillet, don’t add them to your registry!
-You can always ask family and friends for gift cards so that you can buy what you want later on – whether it’s a new set of dishes or that camping tent you’ve been eyeing.
+Don’t add them to your registry if you’re not interested in receiving a blender or an electric skillet!
+You can always ask family and friends for gift cards to buy what you want later on – whether it’s a new set of dishes or that camping tent you’ve been eyeing.

 Things I Wish I Knew Before My Wedding

-Take an inventory of what you already have or need replacement or an upgrade.
-Then, give some thought to how your lifestyle might change in the future, and choose the items accordingly.
+Take inventory of what you already have or need to replace or upgrade.
+Then, consider how your lifestyle might change in the future and choose the items accordingly.

 For example, if you entertain a lot and like to cook, registering for pots and pans might make more sense than registering for a set of sheets.